-Note: this article was published in the August 2011 issue of KC Stage Magazine.
+Note: this article was previously published in the August 2011 issue of KC Stage Magazine (link no longer active).

 I have to thank Terry Freeman-Hogan (the focus of my very first article for KC Stage Magazine back in July/August 1999) for introducing me to Jerry Vest, and the near-magical world of Have Guns Will Rent.
 I was stage managing a production of Moon Over Buffalo, and as those who are familiar with the plot know, you need two rapiers and a gun that actually fires.
 Terry knew this was the place to go.